deeppavlov/chatsky/docs/source/get_started.rst

 .. code-block:: console

-   pip install dff[json]  # dependencies for using JSON pip install dff[pickle] # dependencies for using Pickle pip install dff[redis]  # dependencies for using Redis pip install dff[mongodb]  # dependencies for using MongoDB pip install dff[mysql]  # dependencies for using MySQL pip install dff[postgresql]  # dependencies for using PostgreSQL pip install dff[sqlite]  # dependencies for using SQLite pip install dff[ydb]  # dependencies for using Yandex Database pip install dff[telegram]  # dependencies for using Telegram pip install dff[benchmark]  # dependencies for benchmarking
+   pip install chatsky[json]  # dependencies for using JSON pip install chatsky[pickle] # dependencies for using Pickle pip install chatsky[redis]  # dependencies for using Redis pip install chatsky[mongodb]  # dependencies for using MongoDB pip install chatsky[mysql]  # dependencies for using MySQL pip install chatsky[postgresql]  # dependencies for using PostgreSQL pip install chatsky[sqlite]  # dependencies for using SQLite pip install chatsky[ydb]  # dependencies for using Yandex Database pip install chatsky[telegram]  # dependencies for using Telegram pip install chatsky[benchmark]  # dependencies for benchmarking

 For example, if you are going to use one of the database backends, you can specify the corresponding requirements yourself.